JoshCodesPhysics/ill_placement_archive/python_scripts/disp_solve/README.md

 ## Output

 - The output file is named after the initial cell file with an added (Ex, Ey, Ez) component label.
-- If the files are call locally, output cell file grid will be stored in the local directory folder named after the array parameters for E\_x, E\_y, E\_z.
+- If the files are called locally, output cell file grid will be stored in the local directory folder named after the array parameters for E\_x, E\_y, E\_z.
 - If the full path is called, output grid will be generated in the same way but in the provided full path directory